Most Haunted Hotels in the World

 1126 Queen’s Hwy.

 During her 20th-century heyday, The Queen Mary was one of the world’s greatest ocean liners.
 She was also the site of nearly 50 deaths during her time at sea.
-From her berth in Southern California, she welcomes hordes of tourists with paranormal tours, ghost dinners and séances.
-You can take a tour, sure, but if you’re feeling fearless, stay the whole night.
+From her berth in Southern California, she welcomes hordes of tourists with paranormal tours.
+But if you’re feeling fearless, stay the whole night.
 While you’re at it, book an interior (windowless) stateroom.
 When the tourists go home, it will be just you, some staff, a few fellow guests and dim empty hallways.
 As you explore, you might hear the sailor who died during a fire who now beats on pipes in the old engine room in an attempt to escape, or encounter the young girl who broke her neck in the pool area and who continues to wander the ship in search of her mother.
 Suffice it to say: beware!

 Hotel Features: Business center, Meeting room, Restaurants, Spa, Fitness center, Pets allowed, Free Wi-Fi